LEADING OFF: Lindor's extra-base streak, Keuchel's next try

 EXTRA!
 EXTRA!

-Francisco Lindor has gotten an extra-base hit in nine straight games for the streaking Indians.
-The Cleveland shortstop extended his string with a leadoff double in the first inning Friday night against Kansas City.
+One historic streak ended Friday for the Indians, but Francisco Lindor may have another in the works.
+Cleveland's shortstop has gotten an extra-base hit in nine straight games, extending his string with a leadoff double in the first inning as the Indians ended their winning run at 22 games.
 Lindor still has a long way to go to the major league record — Chipper Jones (2006) and Hall of Famer Paul Waner (1927) each got an extra-base hit in 14 games in a row.

 HOUSTON HICCUP